-cal cyclone, as R decreases toward $R_o$ , the magnitude of inflow must increase.
-Inside of $R_o$ , thunderstorm convection removes air mass vertically, implying that horizontal continuity is no longer satisfied.
+where M{rad} is the radial velocity component, which is negative for inflow.
+Thus, starting from far outside the tropical cyclone, as R decreases toward R{or} the magnitude of inflow must increase.
+Inside of R{or} thunderstorm convection removes air mass vertically, implying that horizontal continuity is no longer satisfied.

-As wind velocities increase inward toward the eye wall from outside (see previous subsections), wave height and surface roughness also increase.
-The resulting turbulent drag against the ocean surface tends to couple the radial and tangential velocities, which we can approximate by $M{rad} \propto M{tan}^2$ .
+As distance from the eyewall decreases, surface winds increase, which cause increasing wave height and ocean-surface roughness.
+The resulting turbulent drag against the ocean surface tends to couple the radial and tangential velocities, which we can approximate by $M{rad} \propto M{tan}^2$.
 Drag-induced inflow such as this eventually converges and forces ascent via the boundary-layer pumping process (see the Atmospheric Forces & Winds chapter).